ha5dzs/volciclab-utilities/Velmex/Readme.md

 Each motor has a step of 1.8°, so there are 200 steps per revolution.
 Since this system is difficult to get and has been on the market for a long time, it is not as universal as other devices in Volciclab.
 The code is hard-coded for this configuration:

 * Axis 1 is for the 'long' stage, with the two carriages on the picture
-* Axis 2 is for the 'short' stage, vertcially aligned in the picture with the yellow damper wheel attached to it
+* Axis 2 is for the 'short' stage, vertically aligned in the picture with the yellow damper wheel attached to it
 * Axis 3 is for the rotator on the mounting plate.

 This is just for the electrical connections, of course you are free to change the physical arrangement of this device, as long as the correct connector goes to the correct motor.